BoKwokProjects/BoKwokProjects/README.md

 📁 Repository Structure

-ISIC 2024 Medical Dataset/: Resources and analyses related to the ISIC 2024 medical imaging dataset.

 C#/: Contains projects developed using the C# programming language.

-Deep Learning 1/: Includes deep learning models and experiments.
+ISIC 2024 Medical Dataset/:

+Deep Learning/: Resources and analyses related to the ISIC 2024 medical imaging dataset using deep learning approaches.

+Traditional Machine Learning/: Analyses using traditional machine learning techniques on the ISIC 2024 dataset.

 📊 Technologies Used
 Programming Languages: Python, C#